colwynmyself/colwyn.me/README.md

 ## Deploying

-1. Push to Dockerhub
-2. Update... something.
+Update... something.
 I'm not sure how I wanna serve this yet.